 Analysis and evaluation of the existing process

-- Redesign of the process, with its graphical and formal representation.
-Whether with the standard BPMN notation or another, a clear map of the new process must be available, to understand and discuss it.
+To redesign the process, you will need a graphical and formal representation.
+It will be useful to discuss the process with your team and share it with stakeholders.
+Whether you use the worldwide standard, BPMN, or another, a clear map of the new process will be available, to understand and discuss it.

-- Below is a (very simple) example of a process modeled with the BPMN standard in Flokzu BPM Suite:
+Below is a (very simple) example of a Manufacturing process, to manage product changes, modeled with the BPMN standard in Flokzu BPM Suite:

 Effectiveness evaluation and corrections